St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Conclusions

-One of the highlights of our present investigations is the derivation of the (anti-)BRST invariant CF-type restrictions from the proof of the absolute anticommutativity of the conserved (anti-)BRST charges.
-These restrictions automatically appear when we demand the absolute anticommutativity of the (anti-)BRST symmetry transformations that are listed in (9) and (7), respectively.
-It is worthwhile to point out that the CF-type restrictions (22) {\it also} appear when we demand the equivalence of the coupled Lagrangian densities (5) and (6) w.r.t. the (anti-)BRST symmetry transformations.
+One of the highlights of our present investigations is the derivation of the (anti-)BRST invariant CF-type restrictions from the proof of the absolute anticommutativity of the conserved and nilpotent (anti-)BRST charges [$Q_{(a)b}^{(1)}$].
+These restrictions automatically appear when we demand the absolute anticommutativity [cf. Eq.
+(11)] of the (anti-)BRST symmetry transformations that are listed in (9) and (7), respectively.
+It is worthwhile to point out that the CF-type restrictions (29) {\it also} appear when we demand the equivalence of the coupled Lagrangian densities (5) and (6) w.r.t. the (anti-)BRST symmetry transformations.
 This proof has been established in our earlier recent work [18].
-In our Appendix B, we have shown the {\it equivalence} of the total Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$ in a straightforward manner {\it without} any consideration of symmetry principles where, once again, the CF-type restrictions (22) appear.
+In our Appendix A, we have shown the direct {\it equality} of the total Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$ in a straightforward manner without any consideration of symmetry transformations and/or principles where, once again, the CF-type restrictions (29) appear in a beautiful fashion.
+In addition, the (anti-)BRST invariant CF-type restrictions (29) have {\it also} been derived from the EL-EoMs (w.r.t. the fermionic/bosonic auxiliary fields) from the coupled (but equivalent) Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$, respectively (cf. Sec.
+4 for details).
+It is worthwhile to mention here that the {\it massless} limit of the CF-type restrictions [cf. Eq.
+(29)] has been found in our earlier work [32] in the context of the BRST approach to the D-dimensional Abelian 3-form {\it gauge} theory.
+The existence of the (non-)trivial CF-type restrictions is one of the hallmarks of the BRST-quantized gauge/diffeomorphism invariant theories.
+The D-dimensional Abelian 1-form theory is endowed with a {\it trivial} CF-type restriction.
+However, the {\it latter} turns out to be the limiting case of the non-trivial celebrated CF-condition [19] that exists for the BRST-quantized D-dimensional non-Abelian 1-form theory [30, 31].